 Kreg PRS2100 Bench Top Router Table

 The top of the table is made from thick MDF and is large, 24 x 16 inches.
 The phenolic insert plate, as with all of these units, is one-size-fits-all, but there’s one problem that’s also a benefit.
 The plate is not predrilled, only coming with a pre-printed centering template, so you need a drill press to accurately drill the holes that will be required to attach your router.

-There’s an added feature which makes it much more convenient to mount the router to the plate once the holes are drilled, though: “Level-Loc reducing rings.”
-There are three of them included with the router table and more can be purchased separately; what they do is match the exact size of the router mountings and twist into place on the plate, so that they’re always exactly flush with the surface.
+There’s an added feature which makes it much more convenient to mount the router to the plate once the holes are drilled, through: “Level-Loc reducing rings” There are three of them included with the router table and more can be purchased separately; what they do is match the exact size of the router mountings and twist into place on the plate, so that they’re always exactly flush with the surface.
 Precision levelers are included as well.

 In the past, there was a cheap plastic fence with plastic cams that had to be manually tightened with a screwdriver every time an adjustment was needed.
 The fence is now made from heavy-duty anodized aluminum, and there are plastic cam clamps with quarter-turn locking levers that are much easier to manipulate.
 They’re not as reliable as the screw knobs on the Bosch router table, but they’re a lot better than what was used previously.

 The rest of the fence system is good, with adjustable sliding faces for support of your workpiece around the bit, and jointing rods (included with the table) to allow you to do vertical jointing.

 We thought the PRS2100 was the quietest of all three of these router tables and maybe the Best Router Table because of its open metal design which doesn’t “trap” sound; that design also makes it the most stable of the three options.
-Its features (particularly the cam clamps) don’t quite measure up to those of the Bosch, though, and it’s $40 more expensive ($229), so we’d consider this decision a bit of a toss-up.
+Its features (particularly the cam clamps) don’t quite measure up to those of the Bosch, though, and it’s $40 more expensive, so we’d consider this decision a bit of a toss-up.